victusic/SoundProductionFront/README.md

   <li>Administrator: controls all processes in the system within the limits of what is allowed</li>
 </ul>
 <h4>The web part of the application is developed on a basic layout using jQuery</h4>
-<h4>Administrator and moderator work only in the computer application, while normal users use the site</h4>
+<h4>Administrator and moderator work only in the <a href="https://github.com/victusic/SoundProductionDesktopApp">computer application</a>, while normal users use the site</h4>
 <h4>The project also works on <a href="https://github.com/victusic/SoundProductionApi">SoundProductionApi</a></h4>

 <h5>Additionally:</h5>